 There’s something powerful about being invited and asked to participate in something bigger than ourselves.
 Most of the best volunteers I’ve met at hundreds of churches came because someone asked them if they’d like a chance to see what it was like to do what we do!

-Your pool of current volunteers are the best possible recruiters.
+Your pool of current church volunteers are the best possible recruiters.
 Why?
 Because, chances are, they are friends with people similar to themselves.
 That means techies know more techies.
 It also means that your non-techie volunteers (more on that below) know people like them, too.
-Leveraging the spheres of influence that your volunteers have is the best way to invite new people to your ministry.
+Leveraging the spheres of influence that your church volunteers have is the best way to invite new people to your ministry.

 Another important recruiting tip is to find college interns, stay-at-home moms and retirees who have the time to give on a Monday thru Friday basis.
 Unlike your other volunteers with full-time jobs, these folks have more flexible schedules and can help you with a host of necessary areas including volunteer scheduling, administrative support, copywriting, organizing, documenting and encouraging other volunteers with handwritten notes.